-Over the last few years, there have been a handful of international students enrolled in each class.
-This year there are six international students.
+Over the last few years, there have been a handful of international students, and DACA students enrolled in each class.
 The academic and non-cognitive standards for acceptance for both international students and U.S. citizens or permanent residents are the same.

 Individuals whose studies abroad did not lead to a baccalaureate degree are required to complete an undergraduate degree-granting course of study in the U.S. prior to application.

-Although international students are ineligible for U.S. Federal student loans, they are eligible for the Einstein Scholarship and College Loan Funds.
+Although international students and DACA students are ineligible for U.S. Federal student loans, they are eligible for the Einstein Scholarship and College Loan Funds.

 Accepted, non-Canadian international students must make an upfront deposit of funds to the College of Medicine no later than July 15 to cover estimated tuition for the first two years of medical school, or forfeit their place in the class.
 Canadian students must deposit their first year's half-tuition by July 15.

 Applicants who are presently medical students outside the U.S. and who wish to apply for transfer should peruse the AAMC's Medical School Admissions Requirement website.
 Albert Einstein College of Medicine does not accept transfer students.

 If you have specific questions regarding immigration matters or citizenship status, please visit our International Students and Scholars Office.